The tripartite-circle crossing number of graphs with two small partition classes: Proof of

-There is exactly one monochromatic red crossing for types 1, 2, and 3 and none for type~4. \emph{Enclosed} vertices in drawings of types 2, 3, and 4 are those separated from the outer circle by red edges; the green edges incident to enclosed vertices must cross at least one red edge.
-In a drawing of type 1, a green edge from vertex $i\in \{1,3\}$ crosses two red edges if the other vertex lies in the interval $[y_i,x_i)$; otherwise it does not cross any edge.
+There is exactly one red-red crossing for types 1, 2, and 3 and none for type~4. \emph{Enclosed} vertices in drawings of types 2, 3, and 4 are those separated from the outer circle by red edges.
+The green edges incident to enclosed vertices must cross at least one red edge, so each enclosed vertex contributes at least $n$ to the number of red-green crossings.
+For drawings of types $2$ and $3$, the two enclosed vertices guarantee at least $2n$ red-green crossings, and adding the $1$ red-red crossing yields the claimed count.

+Recall that we consider the vertices on the outer circle $P$ in counterclockwise order.
+In a drawing of type 1, a green edge from vertex $i\in \{1,3\}$ crosses two red edges if the other vertex lies in the interval $[y_i,x_i)$; otherwise it does not cross any red edges.
 Note that the number of these vertices is $d_n(y_i,x_i)$.
 Likewise, a green edge from a vertex $i\in \{2,4\}$ crosses two red edges if the other vertex lies in the interval $[x_i,y_i)$.
-Recall that we consider the vertices on $P$ in counterclockwise order.
+For type $1$ drawings therefore the number of red-green crossings is at least $2\cdot(d_n(y_1,x_1)+d_n(x_2,y_2)+d_n(y_3,x_3)+d_n(x_4,y_4))$.
+Adding the $1$ red-red crossing yields the claimed count.

-The same holds for green edges incident to vertices 1 or 2 in a drawing of type 4.
-Hence, for each type of drawing, the number of crossings with red edges is at least
+The same holds for green edges incident to vertices 1 or 2 in a drawing of type 4, so the number of red-green crossings in a type $4$ drawing is at least $2\cdot(d_n(y_1,x_1)+d_n(x_2,y_2))+n$, where the $n$ term counts red-green crossings in which the green edge is incident to the enclosed vertex $3$.